botleague/botleague/README.md

 You must push the docker tag referred to in your bot.json before submitting the pull request.

-## Problems
+### Problems

 A list of problems to test your agent against can be found in [problems](problems).  # TODO: Link to problems page on leaderboards site to give an idea of what they involve

 A bot-league compatible endpoint mush be included in a new problem.

-### Problem endpoint
+#### Problem Endpoints

-All that's needed to implement a problem endpoint, is to accept requests at
+Problem endpoints implement a simple API, accepting one request and sending a confirmation then results to liaison.botleague.io.

+##### 1. Accept `/eval` POST

-`/eval/[problem_name]/[seed_value]`, i.e. `/eval/domain_randomization_sanity/9999999999`
+`https://your-endpoint/eval/[problem_name]/[seed_value]`, i.e. `/eval/domain_randomization_sanity/9999999999?eval-key=asdf`

-Problem endpoints will receive pull request notifications from GitHub when a bot is submitted against the problem along with a secret problem-evaluation-key.
+Problem endpoints will receive pull request notifications when a bot is submitted along with a secret problem evaluation key (`eval-key`).

-The problem endpoint will make a request to the ci-hooks site at /problem-eval-complete along with the secret key to ensure it resulted from the originating request.

-A random seed value is generated upon pull request that is broadcast to all of the problem providers for that evaluation.
+One random seed value is also generated that is broadcast to all of the problem evaluators for the bot.

+##### 2. Send `/confirm` POST

+Problem evaluators must then send a confirmation request with the `eval-key` to `https://liaison.botleague.io/confirm` to verify that botleague indeed initiated the evaluation.

+##### 3. Send `results.json` POST

+Finally evaluators POST `results.json` to `https://liaison.botleague.io/results` with the `eval-key` to complete the evaluation and to be included on the Bot League leaderboards.
+An example `results.json` can be found [here](problems/examples/results.json).